Bridge with cityscape

 As an emerging and complex class of assets, there is not currently any UK legislation regarding cryptoassets upon which HMRC has formed its views, and professional commentators have already challenged some elements of HMRC’s approach.

-These uncertainties will undoubtedly lead to disputes between taxpayers and HMRC in the future.
+This rise in investment and uncertainties surrounding legislation will undoubtedly lead to disputes between taxpayers and HMRC in the future.

 What data can HMRC access?